AvanirOmitsumete/MyDiaryApp/README.md

     ```Bash
     npx expo start
     ```
-4. **Execute on a Target Device or Emulator**
+4. **Execute on a Target Device or Emulator**,
+---
-Download and open the Expo Go application on your physical iOS or Android device.
-Scan the terminal-rendered QR code to compile and launch the project instance.
+-Download and open the Expo Go application on your physical iOS or Android device.
+-Scan the terminal-rendered QR code to compile and launch the project instance.